Redherring32/TinyTendo/README.md

 * Software: Contains the software required for the brightness mod PCB

+* 3D-CAD: Contains design files for the housing design

 The files required to order PCBs can be found under releases.

 ![TinyTendo Internals](https://i.imgur.com/28VYGCG.jpg)